This Might Be Why Your Hands Are Always Cold

 Turns out I assumed wrong.
 On a trip to Chicago to visit extended family this past Thanksgiving, I went for a walk and returned to my aunt's house with my signature blue fingers.
 “Oh, you must have Raynaud’s," my aunt said.
 I must have what?

-Naturally, I headed back to New York with a lot of questions, so I called up Melisa Lai Becker, MD, site chief of emergency medicine at Cambridge Health Alliance in Everett, Mass.
+Naturally, I headed back to New York with a lot of questions, so I called up Melisa Lai Becker, MD, site chief of emergency medicine at Cambridge Health Alliance in Everett, Massachusetts.
 Dr. Lai Becker described my experience as "the classic vignette that would open a textbook chapter on Raynaud's disease."
 (By the way, it's pronounced ray-NOHZ.)
 So if you're concerned you might also have Raynaud's, here's some info and advice from Dr. Lai Becker to help you (and me) out.

 “The average person can go into chilly weather and get by without gloves, their fingers would just get a bit cold,” says Dr. Lai Becker.
 But someone who has Raynaud’s has a much more extreme reaction.
 “If you touch their hands, you can tell the difference," she explains.
 "Even in a moderately cold environment, they have white, ice-cold hands.”
 In addition to getting cold, if you have Raynaud’s, your hands might turn white, then blue, and red when you start warming up again.
 But not everyone with Raynaud’s exhibits all three colors, or in that exact order.
 You might also experience these symptoms in other extremities including your ears, nose, lips, and even nipples (cringe!).